-“I don’t give a fuck what platform I stream on, dude,” the DPS star said.
-“Whatever place makes me more money I’ll fucking stream on.”
+“I don’t care what platform I stream on, dude,” the DPS star said.
+“Whatever place makes me more money I’ll stream on.”

 Dafran’s statement came shortly after legendary Fortnite pro Ninja announced he would start streaming exclusively on the platform.
 News that got a lot in the industry buzzing.

 In fact, Ninja ended up breaking Mixer’s subscriber record before his first broadcast.
 In less than five hours after making the announcement on Twitter, Ninja had over 100K subscribers on the new platform.

 However, Ninja had the assistance of a limited time offer by the company where it allowed any user to subscribe to him at no cost.

 Dafran is currently one of the most popular Overwatch streamers on Twitch.
 The Danish superstar is not just well-known for his highlight-reel Tracer play and tracking, but his controversial antics too.